FreyGeospatial/casRn/README.md

 Typos or synonyms not found in the database will yield `NA` values.

 This package is currently only available for Windows until I can create a Docker solution to allow for interoperability across all platforms.

+*6/22/2022 Update: No guarantees that this package is functional on any platform.
+Please standby until I can set aside time for bug fixes (or a complete overhaul of how this package is setup).
+However, I am happy to review any PRs, for those wishing to help :)